 Get Up Close and Personal with our Animals

 Ready to cross the Sahara Desert?
 Hop on a sturdy camel and get on your way!
 In your nomadic journey across hot desert sands.
 You might even see a meandering pack of dusty camels, lolling about and looking for trouble.
 Camels from Arabia and the Middle East, like the locals in our exhibit, only have one hump.
-Two-humped camels hail from Asia.
 Regardless of locale, all of their distinctive humps are full of fat, not water like many people believe.

-You’ll also see playful Zebra, awkward Ostrich and rugged Mouflon Sheep.
+You’ll also see playful Zebra, graceful Antelope, awkward Ostrich and rugged Mouflon Sheep.

 Latin and South America

 That bright streak of color that just fluttered and squawked?
 That’s one of 30 different species of our vibrant Amazon Parrots, welcoming you to the Latin America area.
 These smart parrots can imitate speech, which often makes them popular pets.
-Our parrots love eating all sorts of wild berries, nuts, and even leaves… they’re not picky!
+Our parrots love eating all sorts of wild berries, nuts, and even leaves—they’re not picky!
+And our two-toed sloths, well… they’re always down for some hangout time.

 As you tread under the Amazonian Rainforest canopy, beware of the head honcho in this town.
 Our Jaguar likes to keep tabs on everyone who visits her side of the Latin America exhibit.
 Jaguars are the only Big Cat in the Americas, so she’s used to preferential treatment.
 Jaguars are surprisingly strong hunters, and can even break through tough reptile armor, so watch out!